49ers News: One change that will instantly improve the offense

 Analysis: Yikes.

 In the second half, that clearly did not happen.
-The entire third quarter elapsed without anyone from the Deebo, Aiyuk, and Kittle trio getting a single touch.
+The entire third quarter elapsed without anyone from the Deebo Samuel, Aiyuk, and George Kittle trio getting a single touch.
 In the fourth quarter of a one-score game, Deebo was stopped on a run for no gain, and Kittle caught one pass for five yards.

 In Week 1, Deebo notched ten total touches, while Aiyuk had just three.
 Granted, the second half of the fourth quarter was pretty much a wash (had to do it) thanks to all the rain.